 Once the U.S. delegation to the CCPR is informed there is a need for a specific Codex MRL, the delegation will work with registrants and IR-4 to determine if there are data available to submit to the JMPR for review.
 If data are available, the U.S. delegation will nominate a chemical to the Electronic Working Group on Priorities so that chemical can be scheduled for review by the JMPR.
-Once JMPR has conducted its review, provided there are no issues or concerns, the CCPR will consider the establishment of the MRL at the meeting in April after the September JMPR meeting.
+Once JMPR has conducted its review, provided there are no issues or concerns, the CCPR will consider the establishment of the MRL at the meeting after the JMPR meeting where it was considered.